rittmananalytics/ra_data_warehouse/README.md

 2. To enable merging of customer, product, contact and other shared entity data with no single authoratitive source
 3. To provide fast time-to-value on client projects by pre-building and pre-integrating common SaaS data sources
 4. To pre-create derived analytics measures for individual and combinations of sources
-5. To create a means of selecting sources and warehouses and have just those sources/warehouses loaded (and deployed for a customer)
+5. To create a means of SELECTing sources and warehouses and have just those sources/warehouses loaded (and deployed for a customer)
 6. To support use of multiple warehouse platforms and combinations of extract technologies while maintaining a single code base
 7. To make it simpler to run data quality tests than to not, by defining these tests in-advance
 8. To enable loading and integration of custom (customer app database) sources into the warehouse